KRTirtho/Tiny-CSS/README.md

 Here `class="semi-div"` is a Simple div container with the width of 90% & `.container-div` is used for applying a minimal `background-color` to any div element.Attribute `data-shade="light"` is not important but for better readability you can use it but if you use javascript and set the attribute to dark it won't create a issue because it creates a new __data-shade__ attribute for that particular element `text-align-justify` & `vertical-center` are some utility classes for Justifying the text & center the corresponding element  vertically.
 Id is important because you have to select the element & then change the mode, right?

 Look at the javascript code & you will get an idea of how to create the _dark-mode_ toggle btn.
-But first let's add a a toggle button first
+But  let's add a toggle button first

 ```html
 <button id="toggle" class="btn" style="position: